overkillwtf/folon-steamdeck-installer/README.md

 ## About the Script

-This automates as much as possible to set up [Fallout London](https://fallout4london.com) on your Steam Deck.
+This automates as many steps as possible to set up [Fallout London](https://fallout4london.com) on your Steam Deck.

-The only prerequisite is having Fallout 4 GOTY in **English** installed on your __**internal SSD**__.
+The only prerequisite is installing Fallout 4 GOTY in **English** on your __**internal SSD**__.

 This script performs the following actions:

 - Downgrades the Steam version of Fallout 4 to the right version (pre-NextGen).
--	Installs GOG through [NonSteamLaunchers](https://github.com/moraroy/NonSteamLaunchers-On-Steam-Deck) by @moraroy
+- Installs GOG through [NonSteamLaunchers](https://github.com/moraroy/NonSteamLaunchers-On-Steam-Deck) by @moraroy.
 - Automatically moves the necessary files to the correct paths.

 Note: Right now, this script applies [the optimized .ini](https://github.com/krupar101/f4london_steam_deck_ini) by @krupar101